pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 Note: this proposal has been discussed before it was turned into a PDEP.
 The main discussion happened in [GH-36195](https://github.com/pandas-dev/pandas/issues/36195).
-This document is mofied from the original document discussing different options for clear copy/view semantics started by Tom Augspurger ([google doc](https://docs.google.com/document/d/1csGE4qigPR2vzmU2--jwURn3sK5k5eVewinxd8OUPk0/edit)).
+This document is modified from the original document discussing different options for clear copy/view semantics started by Tom Augspurger ([google doc](https://docs.google.com/document/d/1csGE4qigPR2vzmU2--jwURn3sK5k5eVewinxd8OUPk0/edit)).